berkeley-scf/berkeley-scf.github.io/software/ai-coding.md

 ## Ways to use AI assistants with the SCF

-- Run VS Code with GitHub Copilot (or other VS Code extensions providing AI assistants such as Gemini Code Assist or Continue) on your personal machine and connect to the SCF using the remote SSH extension.
+- Run VS Code with GitHub Copilot (or other VS Code extensions providing AI assistants such as Cursor, Windsurf, Gemini Code Assist or Continue) on your personal machine and connect to the SCF standalone servers using the remote SSH extension.
   - With some additional configuration, you can connect to one of the SCF cluster machines from your local VS Code application.
 - We expect to support the use of Jupyter AI on the SCF JupyterHub (in